 Teaching will include effective, research-based instructional strategies in daily lesson plans and daily instruction.
 Strategies that have high probabilities of effectiveness, such as those identified by researchers at Mid-continent Research for Education and Learning (Marzano, Pickering, and Pollock, 2001), will be used by teachers to meet student need.
-As effective learning requires that teachers shift the cognitive load to students, students' knowledge, understanding, will develop sequenced incrementally through appropriately lessons and units instruction.
+As effective learning requires that teachers shift the cognitive load to students. develop students' knowledge, teachers will understanding, through appropriately sequenced incrementally lessons and units instruction.